The following video production advice is for simple productions like interviews, lectures or panels.

 This is often the biggest issue with video production.
 If the audio is bad, it won’t matter how good the video is.
 Any video that is heavy on talking, needs to have crisp, clear, easy to understand audio.
-We have microphones available that can give you good audio quality.
-Here are some other thoughts:
+We have microphones of good audio quality.

-- Make sure you are using microphones (not the built-in ones on the camera).
+- Make sure you are using good quality microphones (not the built-in ones on the camera).

 - Make sure you test the microphones before the presentation/event begins to make sure the audio is working.

 - If your microphone has batteries, make sure they are fully charged or that they are new batteries.